msu-cnm/cnm352/README.md

-# cnm352
+# CNM352 Documentation

-Documentation for CNM 352 Labs
+This repository contains documentation for CNM 352 Labs.

+It is automatically updated on login on the Kali VM in NetLab.